 A confirmation message displays.

-If a record selected for policy takeover has had a previous takeover involving the same two accounts, a further confirmation message will display.
+If a record selected for policy takeover has had a previous takeover involving the same two accounts, a further confirmation message displays.

 Click Yes.
 A confirmation message displays the number of policies that were transferred.

 Click OK to match the records.
 A confirmation message displays.